Here you come to know everything about Spinal stenosis. You may be:

 Most of us who suffer from spinal stenosis never realise that we have a problem until we develop numbness in our legs.

-Back pain with loss of feeling (numbness) in the legs:
+3) Back pain with loss of feeling (numbness in your legs) – Claudication leg pain:

 All these symptoms of lumbar stenosis gradually progresses to weakness in your legs.
 You will find it difficult to walk long distances as your legs get tired very quickly.
 Going outdoors for some fresh air will become a problem.
 Life is confined indoors with loss of your independence.